rust-lang/rfcs/text/0000-local-loop-bindings.md

 ```

 Just like when using `let` and unlike `if let`/`while let`, `binding` has to be be any irrefutable pattern, which means, that it will match for every value of the type.
+Opposed to `let`, `loop` will require a value to supplied immediately.
+Else it will be unbound when entering the first iteration of the loop, but bound when entering a further iteration.

 The return value of the loop body will implicitely be passed to the next iteration of the loop, so it needs to be the same type as the initial value.